 Net FCR is by far the more relevant of the two FCR metrics.
 In fact, most call centers don’t even track gross FCR because it is often misinterpreted.

-As it turns out that customer satisfaction is affected by a whole range of other performance variables, including Average Speed of Answer (ASA), Call Quality, and Handle Time, to name just a few.
+As it turns out that the whole customer experience is affected by a whole range of other performance variables, including Average Speed of Answer (ASA), Call Quality, and Handle Time, to name just a few.
 But the single best trigger of customer satisfaction – by far – is FCR!

 The biggest driver of first call resolution is agent training hours.
 The clear implication is that agent training pays off in terms of improved FCR, and that, in turn, yields improvements in customer satisfaction.
-Call center managers need to engage in a variety of tactics to continuously improve FCR, including agent training, investments in knowledge bases, and agent incentives tied to improvements in FCR.
+Call center managers need to engage in a variety of tactics to continuously improve FCR, including agent training, investments in knowledge bases, after call work processes, and agent incentives tied to improvements in FCR.

 Establishing a single, overall score for your call center is critical.
 We call this measure the Balanced Score because it truly does communicate a balanced picture of call center performance.

-This is a mechanism that utilizes the key measures tracked in a call center, including cost per call, the average speed of answer, and call abandonment rate, then aggregates them into a single KPI of call center performance.
+This is a mechanism that utilizes the key measures tracked in a call center, including cost per call, the average speed of answer, and call abandonment rate.
+These are then aggregated into a single KPI of call center performance.
 The value of this metric, when tracked over time, is that it enables call centers to determine whether overall performance is improving or declining.
 Oftentimes, when a call center attempts to communicate its performance to other stakeholders in the business, particularly to people who do not understand call center operations, they quickly become overwhelmed by measures like speed-of-answer and abandonment rate, and they are confused as to how to interpret the results.

 They are likely to focus in on one, easily-understood measure like abandonment rate or first-call resolution rate, and draw conclusions about overall call center performance from these two (relatively unimportant) measures.

-This is a classic case of “missing the forest for the trees”.
-It is therefore absolutely critical to communicate the overall performance of the call center, and the Balanced Score is perfect for that.
+This is a classic case of “missing the forest for the trees” which is why it’s absolutely critical to communicate the overall performance of the call center using the Balanced Score.
 It allows the aggregation of a whole series of measures, the normalization of those measures, and the creation a single all-encompassing indicator of call center performance on a monthly basis.

 In this way, the call center can track its overall performance, and, in any given month, may see costs go up or customer satisfaction go down or speed of answer increase, but these individual measures take on a secondary level of importance because the Balanced Score provides a more complete and accurate portrait of call center performance.